rpuggaardrode/praatpicture/README.md

 `.IntensityTier` extensions generated in Praat, these are loaded in using the `rPraat` package and used for plotting.
 Otherwise, signal processing functions from the `wrassp` package are used in a way that emulates Praat default settings as closely as possible.
+Spectrograms are generated with the `phonTools` package.

-Alternatively, if you are an `emuR` user, the `emupicture` function will help make Praat Picture style plots of sound files, annotations, and possibly SSFF files from an EMU-database.
+If you are an `emuR` user, the `emupicture` function will help make Praat Picture style plots of sound files, annotations, and possibly SSFF files from an EMU-database.

 If you run into bugs or have suggested changes, please let me know!